-Our team is at your disposal during the planning phase as well as during the ongoing accounting and balancing process.
+Our IEO lawyers are at your disposal during the planning phase as well as during the ongoing accounting and balancing process.

 Would you like to check whether an IEO is the right way to finance your business or are you already in the implementation phase?
-Your contact persons for Initial Coin Offering (ICO) are
+Your Initial Exchange Offering (IEO) consultants are